Summary

 Small businesses are the backbone of the United States economy.
 They bring jobs, opportunities, and innovation to communities and neighborhoods across the country.

-The U.S. Small Business Administration (SBA) recognizes the role that these enterprises play in stimulating economic activity.
-This, therefore, helps small businesses grow by establishing guidelines for them to obtain loans while simultaneously reducing lender risk.
+The U.S. Small Business Administration (SBA) recognizes these SME enterprises’ role in stimulating economic activity.
+This helps small businesses grow by establishing guidelines for obtaining SBA loans and reducing lender risk.
+SBA business valuations are part of this loan guarantee process.

-Overall, these measures help make it easier for small firms to acquire funds.
-This is because SBA loans typically occur between a bank and a small business owner, with a portion of the money being lent as guaranteed from the SBA to the lender.
-This ensures the lender that they will recover a portion of the loaned amount if the small business owner were ever to default.
+These measures help small firms acquire funds more easily.
+SBA loans typically occur between a bank and a small business owner, with a portion of the money being guaranteed by the SBA to the lender.
+This ensures the lender will recover a portion of the loan if the small business owner defaults.

 Additionally, SBA-backed funding often comes with benefits that may help propel the enterprise forward.
 Some loans, for example, will come with support through counseling and educational programming.
-This is to help you, as a business owner, learn how to effectively use the funding to finance your business.
+This is to help you, as a business owner, learn how to use the SBA funding to finance your business effectively.
 Other loans will offer financial benefits like lower down payments and flexible overhead requirements.
-This will ease the procurement process of the loan for you as an individual, altogether.
+This will ease the loan procurement process for you as an individual, altogether.

 It is also important to note that the SBA does make direct loans to certain businesses.
-However, this sort of assistance is often for those recovering from a declared disaster.
-Interestingly, firms of any size impacted by disasters in declared disaster areas can access this sort of funding.
+However, this assistance is often for those recovering from a declared disaster.
+Interestingly, firms of any size impacted by disasters in declared disaster areas can access this funding without business valuations.

-Regardless of the reason you seek an SBA loan or the methods of securing the funding, an independent business valuation may be a requirement.
+Regardless of the reason business owners seek an SBA loan or the methods of securing the funding, an independent business valuation may be a requirement.
+An SBA business valuation may include the work of a commercial real estate appraisal and an equipment appraisal to produce your total market value.

-The SBA suggests that such valuation is compulsory for the following reasons:
+The SBA suggests that such valuation is compulsory for the following reasons in their loan program:

-- The amount you want to finance, not including the appraised value of the real estate and/or equipment, exceeds $250,000.
+- The amount you want to finance, not including the appraised value of the real estate and/or equipment, exceeds $250,000 for an SBA 7 A loan.

 - You have a close relationship with either the buyer or the seller.
 Moreover, you are participating in a transaction with a family member or a personal business partner.